muqadasuet41/Scientific-Graphic-Calculator/README.md

 # MFA Calculator
-Creating the Simple Calculator in Google Colab and Deploying the Calculator using Streamlit.
+Creating Calculator in Google Colab and Deploying the Calculator using Streamlit.